red-data-tools/red_amber/doc/DataFrame.md

   8 :year              uint16     3 {2007=>110, 2008=>114, 2009=>120}
   ```

-  - limit: limits variable number to show.
+  - limit: limit of variables to show.
 Default value is 10.
   - tally: max level to use tally mode.
   - elements: max num of element to show values in each observations.